Rush Limbaugh, ‘voice of American conservatism,’ has died

 He lost his hearing around that time.
 He said it was from an autoimmune disorder, while his critics said hearing loss is a known side effect of painkiller abuse.
 He received cochlear implants, which restored his hearing and saved his career.

-A portly, round-faced figure, Limbaugh was divorced three times, after marrying Roxy Maxine McNeely in 1977, Michelle Sixta in 1983 and Marta Fitzgerald in 1994.
-He married his fourth wife, Kathryn Rogers, in a lavish 2010 ceremony featuring Elton John.
+A portly, cigar-chomping, round-faced figure, Limbaugh was divorced three times, after marrying Roxy Maxine McNeely in 1977, Michelle Sixta in 1983 and Marta Fitzgerald in 1994.
+He married his fourth wife, the former Kathryn Rogers, in a lavish 2010 ceremony featuring Elton John.
 He had no children.

 Rush Hudson Limbaugh III was born Jan.
 12, 1951, in Cape Girardeau, Missouri.
 His mother was the former Mildred Armstrong, and his father, Rush Limbaugh Jr., was a lawyer.